 Last Updated on

-If you do not yet see the value of career and job search networking, this article is not for you.
-If you do not like job search networking, that is poor excuse for avoiding the key to your future career success.
+If you do not yet see the value of job search and career networking, this article is not for you.
+If you do not like job search and career networking, that is poor excuse for avoiding the key to your future career success.
 Developing, strengthening, and sustaining professional network relationships is at the center of your growth – or not.

 You are not the only one.